You May Have Found Your Purpose If You’re Experiencing These Signs

 - Feedback loops: Positive reinforcement from others reinforces your sense of competence.

-If you’re consistently receiving praise for specific abilities, they may be the building blocks of your purpose The details matter here..
+If you’re consistently receiving praise for specific abilities, they may be the building blocks of your purpose That's the part that actually makes a difference..

 7. You Experience a Deep Sense of Fulfillment After Completing a Project